 He explained that when it comes to gaining insight into the workings of your own mind, the main obstacle is the lack or absence of samādhi (concentration).

 People want to progress far to quickly.
-They want insights without first developing a foundation of morality and concentration with which wisdom can arise naturally.
+They want insights without first developing a foundation of morality and concentration out of which wisdom can arise naturally.

 Ahba emphasizes a patient practice, slowly but surely, step by step, without desire.
 Then you wil progress easily.